 Fans or other moving engine parts can injure you badly.
 Keep your hands away from moving parts once the engine is running.

-Connect one end of the red positive (+) cable to the positive (+) terminal on the discharged battery.
+- Connect one end of the red positive (+) cable to the positive (+) terminal on the discharged battery. - Connect the other end of the red positive (+) cable to the positive (+) terminal of the good battery.